 Write each question in natural language—the way people search.
 Lead with the answer (the “short version”), then add a link to a deeper resource.

 Use Google to discover phrasing and intent variations.
-Start with a target query (e.g., “sneakers for travel”) and review related searches for topic ideas.
+Start with a target query (e.g., “sneakers for travel”) and review related searches and “People also ask” for question ideas you can echo on your page.

-Technical tips: use descriptive H2/H3 headings, add internal links to deeper resources, and keep questions on a single, crawlable page (or a few well-organized pages) with clean URLs.
-Implement FAQ structured data to help search engines understand the Q&A format—even as eligibility for special rich results may change over time.
+Technical tips: use descriptive H2/H3 headings; add internal links to deeper resources; keep questions on a single, crawlable page (or a few well-organized pages) with clean URLs; and add FAQPage structured data to help search engines understand the Q&A format.
+Note that Google has restricted display of FAQ rich results to a narrow set of authoritative sites; most sites won’t see FAQ snippets in SERPs even with valid markup, though the schema still aids understanding and other surfaces.
+Also, How-to rich results have been deprecated.

 How to Understand Your Audience Using Quality Customer Research